Creating new shopping experiences through data analysis and Al-based camera systems

 AEON RETAIL, headquartered in Makuhari, Chiba Prefecture in japan, plays a central role in the general merchandise store (GMS) business of the AEON Group, a major distributor and retaier.
 It is one of the largest retail opera tors in japan with approximately 400 stores, including AEON and AEON STYLE, and annual sales of over two trillion yen.
 It has attracted a great deal of attention from inside and outside the industry for its pioneering initiatives in digital transformation, including the development and introduction of its REGIGO shopping app.

-AEON RETAIL smart stores, leading digital transformation (OX) in the retail industry
+AEON RETAIL smart stores, leading digital transformation (DX) in the retail industry

 "AEON RETAIL is driving digital transformation (DX) from three perspectives: touch point- or customer contact- reform to improve customers' shopping experience, work style reform to increase store staff productivity and a reform of its conventional cost structure," said Minoru Yamamoto, Executive Officer and General Manager of System Planning Division, AEON RETAIL.

 Many projects have already been implemented, including live commerce, OMO and the development of proprietary apps.
 In October 2020, a proof of concept started at AEON STYLE Ariake Garden in Koto-ku, Tokyo, supporting their smart store initiative.

 This solution featured an AI camera system, in which AEON RETAIL adopted Fujitsu's AI video analysis solution GREENAGES Citywide Surveillance as the core technology.
 Yamamoto adds, "Having worked together with Fujitsu on several projects in the past, we highly appreciate Fujitsu's technical and proposal capabilities, as well as its commitment to understanding our issues, needs and visions through in-depth discussions."

 Achieving safe and secure store operation and improving customer service quality